 Reduce stress

-Did you know that stress can alter your body’s natural odor When you are under stress, it can impact the delicate balance of your microbiome, allowing bad bacteria to multiply and overrun the good bacteria in your body.
+Did you know that stress can alter your body's natural odor?
+Stress can impact the delicate balance of your microbiome, allowing harmful bacteria to multiply and overrun the good bacteria in your body.
 One way to reduce bad breath is to lower your stress levels.
 Practicing stress reduction techniques, getting ample exercise, eating nutritious meals, and getting at least seven hours of sleep can help counteract the effects of stress on your body.

 Sleep

 Sleep, or lack thereof, can impact your breath.
-If you are not getting enough sleep, it can impact the amount of saliva produced in the mouth.
-When enough saliva is not produced, it can alter the bacterial balance in the mouth, resulting in bad breath.
-In addition to this, if you sleep with your mouth open while you sleep, it can cause dry mouth and lead to smell morning breath.
+Not getting enough sleep can affect the saliva produced in the mouth.
+When not enough saliva is produced, it can alter the bacterial balance in the mouth, resulting in bad breath.
+In addition, sleeping with your mouth open can cause a dry mouth and lead to a smell of morning breath.

 Stay hydrated

-One of the most common causes of bad breath is a dry mouth.
-When you are dehydrated, your body will not produce enough saliva.
-A dry mouth encourages bacteria growth, which can leave you with bad breath.
+One of the most common causes of bad breath is dry mouth.
+When dehydrated, your body does not produce enough saliva, which encourages bacteria growth and can cause bad breath.
 Drink water throughout the day to help hydrate your mouth and reduce the risk of bad breath.
-Experts recommend drinking one half of an ounce of water for every pound you weigh.
-For best results, sip water throughout the day rather than gulping it down quickly.
+Experts recommend drinking one-half ounce of water for every pound you weigh.
+Sip water throughout the day rather than gulp it down quickly for best results.

 Stop smoking